What is there to eat and see when you’re traveling in a big rig in Louisiana, Texas, and Oklahoma?

 My meal consisted of (Are you ready for this?) soft scrambled eggs and an enormous helping of grits.
 Stacked high on top of the grits were several (I lost count at three) slices of bacon.
 Then the lady filling our styrofoam to-go containers placed a huge biscuit on top of the grits.
 She closed the lid, smashing the bottom layer of the biscuit into the hot grits.

 Although I love waffles, I had more than plenty for breakfast.
 As we took our hot breakfasts back to eat inside the truck, I thought “There’s no way I can eat all that food!”
-And I didn’t finish it – at least for today’s breakfast.
+And I didn’t finish it – at least not in one meal.
 I placed it in the cooler chilled with ice, and the two of us shared it for dinner.

 Traveling through East Texas, we stopped at a donut shop and ordered a spicy boudin kolache.
 Lunch.

 In Texas we stopped at a roadside produce stand and loaded up with fresh fruits and veggies.
-We stocked up with purple hull peas, peaches, Rainier cherries, peach preserves, blackberry jam, a watermelon and a cup of homemade ice cream (More about this fabulous place in an upcoming blog post).
+We stocked up with purple hull peas, peaches, Rainier cherries, peach preserves, blackberry jam, a watermelon and a cup of homemade ice cream (Read more about Picket’s).